murinicanor/entropybroker/readme.txt

 to feed its data to entropy_broker.
-For example a rng in the system would be used like this: eb_server_stream -i entropy_broker -d /dev/hwrng -s -X password.txt
+For example a rng in the system would be used like this: eb_server_stream -i entropy_broker -d /dev/hwrng -s -X password.txt For example an Orion RNG can be processed at 19200 bps via /dev/ttyS*

 On systems with an EntropyKey (http://www.entropykey.co.uk/) or EGD, start server_egd.